mascarell/nikke-map/readme.md

 # Interacive map for NIKKE Goddess of Victory.

+Any questions on how the map works or want to send me higher quality pictures for the maps?
+Contact me in Discord (sefhi)

 ## Link to embed on your site -> https://nikke-map.onrender.com/

 I made it open source and hosted on render.com so anyone can embed it on their own websites.